Effective Field Theory for Dark Matter Direct Detection up to Dimension Seven: Scalar DM

 For DM that is an electroweak doublet, $d_\chi=2$, the operator, $Q^{(7)}_{3,i}$ is not linearly independent and should be dropped in order to obtain a basis.
 For singlet DM both $Q^{(7)}_{2,i}$ and $Q^{(7)}_{3,i}$ are zero.

 This completes the construction of the EFT basis for operators with mass dimension seven, for complex scalar DM.
 We have checked that the basis is complete both with the algorithmic procedure outlined in Appendix~\ref{sec:basis}, as well as with the conformal Hilbert series method~\cite{Lehman:2015via, Henning:2015daa, Henning:2015alf}.
-For real scalar DM, the operators $Q^{(6)}_{13}$, $Q^{(6)}_{15}$, $Q^{(6)}_{24,i}$, $Q^{(6)}_{26,i}$, $Q^{(6)}_{27,i}$, $Q^{(6)}_{28,i}$, and $Q^{(6)}_{30,i}$ vanish and should be dropped from the basis.